hpc-cofc/documentation/README.md

 # HPC Cluster Specs in Brief

-We recently purchased a new Linux cluster that will be in full operation in late April 2019.
+We recently purchased a new Linux cluster that has been in full operation since late April 2019.
 Faculty and staff can request accounts by emailing [hpc@cofc.edu](mailto:hpc@cofc.edu) or filling out a [service request](https://cofc.teamdynamix.com/TDClient/Requests/ServiceDet?ID=35085).